 - Completely shaving the entire cat

-Food allergies can also produce intense itching and oozing sores, especially around the head, face, ears and neck.
+Food allergies can also produce intense itching and oozing sores, especially around the head, face, ears, and neck.
 Affected cats quickly begin to lose hair, and chronic ear infections contribute to the problem.
 Getting a diagnosis of a food allergy requires a series of food trials where your vet will prescribe a restricted diet that will slowly reintroduce foods one at a time until an allergic reaction is noted to a particular item.
+To learn more about food allergies and many other digestive health concerns for your kitty, consult LoveToKnow's eBook called Happy Tummy Cat, written by a veterinarian to provide quick reference for a multitude of symptoms.

 Perhaps a less obvious cause, chronic stress does play a role in hair loss.
-Cats comfort themselves by grooming and the more stressed they feel, the more they groom.
-Constant licking and paw washing eventually wears away at the fur, especially in areas with very short fur like the head and ears.
+Cats comfort themselves by grooming, and the more stressed they feel, the more they groom.
+Constant licking and paw washing eventually wear away at the fur, especially in areas with very short fur like the head and ears.
 This particular condition is known as psychogenic alopecia.

 Managing feline stress requires pin-pointing the things that cause the anxiety and eliminating them from your cat's environment as much as possible.
-Some cats also respond to healthy stimulation such a cat tree to exercise on.
-This relieves boredom and gives your cat something to focus on besides himself.
+Some cats also respond to healthy stimulation, such as a cat tree to exercise on.
+This relieves boredom and gives your cat something to focus on besides themselves.
+However, some cats need the help of other solutions like pheromones or anxiety medications.

 Alopecia areata is not completely understood, but researchers suspect the condition is auto-immune related and may also be complicated by a cat's diet.
-It appears to cause the most hair loss around the head, neck and back due to excessive scratching.
-Vets mainly attempt to treat the condition by testing for food allergies and then eliminating those allergens from the cat's diet.
+It appears to cause the most hair loss around the head, neck, and back due to excessive scratching.
+Vets mainly attempt to treat the condition by testing for food allergies, then eliminating those allergens from the cat's diet.

 Atopy refers to allergies caused by inhaling environmental irritants, such as molds, pollens, dust mites, etc. The allergic reaction produces intense itching that causes a cat to scratch a lot, especially around the head and ears.
-Treatment includes removing as much as the allergen as possible from the cat's environment or limiting the cat's exposure to the allergen.
+Treatment includes removing as much of the allergen as possible from the cat's environment or limiting the cat's exposure to the allergen.
 Antihistamines are sometimes given to the cat to help relieve the itchiness through the worst of the reaction.
+In some cases, your vet might recommend immunosuppressive medications or allergy shots.

 Also known simply as sunburn, solar dermatitis causes a painful burn followed by flaking and some hair loss.
 The condition is usually most notable around the ears, but the nose and eyelids are also quite susceptible since they have little to no hair for protection in the first place.
+Cats who have pink skin and lighter fur are at highest risk.
 Treatment includes keeping the cat out of the sun and applying an antibiotic ointment to promote healing.
+Prolonged sun exposure can cause solar dermatitis to develop into squamous cell carcinoma on a cat's ears and face, so it's important to protect your cat from sun damage.

 Consult Your Vet